light-and-motion/data_processing/README.md

 The application code is built with Python 3.7.
 Package Dependencies: `numpy`, `pandas`, `matplotlib`, `openpyxl`, `PyPDF2` **_However, the software that you need to run is a standalone executable._** The application code is for reference.

-Users will need an Excel file with two sheets to serve as the configuration file.
-Make sure the CSV and the configuration file are in the same directory as the executable.
+In addition to the exectuable `dataprocessing.exe`, users will need an Excel file with two sheets to serve as the configuration file. **_Make sure the CSV and the configuration file are in the same directory as the executable._**

 ### Running
-To run the program, download and run `main.exe`.
+To run the program, download and run `dataprocessing.exe`.
 The program will continue to repeat as long as the user enters 'Y' or 'y' when prompted if they want to process another file.

 ## Background